iShares Russell Top 200 Growth ETF

 Bearish Bearish

-• Growth concentration risk: Heavy reliance on growth stocks increases vulnerability to sector downturns.
+• High Concentration Risk: Heavy focus on top growth stocks increases vulnerability to sector-specific downturns.

 Reward Banner